-CBSE 10th, 12th results 2018 to be available via Microsoft app SMS organiser
+CBSE 12th result 2018 declared: Check result via Microsoft app

-CBSE 1Oth 12th results 2018: The Central Board of Secondary Education (CBSE) is expected to release the results of Class 10 and Class 12 examinations in the last week of May.
-This year, Microsoft through their app SMS organiser will inform students about their results, if they are offline also.
+CBSE 12th result 2018: The Central Board of Secondary Education (CBSE) has released the result of Class 12 examinations on May 26.
+This year, Microsoft through their app SMS organiser will inform students about their result, if they are offline also.
 The candidates have to register with their roll number, school code and the date of birth to be able to access their marks.

-Anxiously refreshing your browser to get your CBSE Class 10 or Class 12 results?
+Anxiously refreshing your browser to get your CBSE Class 10 or Class 12 result?
 Stop!
-Get your results delivered to your SMS Organizer inbox as soon as they are announced, even when you are offline. http://t.co/UxGkXVHSHY pic.twitter.com/c4zhOolMry
+Get your results delivered to your SMS Organizer inbox as soon as they are announced, even when you are offline. https://t.co/UxGkXVHSHY pic.twitter.com/c4zhOolMry

 — Microsoft India (@MicrosoftIndia) May 24, 2018